awell-health/awell-extensions/extensions/infobip/README.md

 ## Extension settings

-In order to set up this extension, you will minimaly need to provide:
+In order to set up this extension, you will minimally need to provide:

 1. Your unique API [base URL](https://www.infobip.com/docs/essentials/base-url)
 2. An [API key](https://www.infobip.com/docs/essentials/api-authentication)